Poggio Casalino

-Poggio Casalino is a village (curazia) located in San Marino.
-It belongs to the municipality (castello) of Chiesanuova.
+Poggio Casalino is a curazia of San Marino, in the castello of Chiesanuova.

 Geography

 The village is situated in the western border of its municipality, close to the borders with Italy and the municipality of San Leo.
 It lies on a road that links the city of San Marino with the rural area of San Leo and some of its civil parishes.